DimitarStefan0v/ReactJS/User-List-Demo/README.md

-# Simple repo to get familiar with ReactJS
+# Sipmple workshop to get familiar with components, react hooks useState and useEffect, uncontrolled and controlled forms